BenjaminRocco/streamlit_GA_first/README.md

 # Hackathon 2: Hotdog or Not Hotdog

+Please note: All project work was completed in one $8$ hour work-day!

 ## The Team: Group 2

 Ben Moss: Initial Model Setup, Repo Management, Transfer Learning